balderdashy/sails-docs/concepts/ORM/Models.md

 ###### Custom attribute methods

 Waterline models also allow you to define your own custom attribute methods.
 Define them like any other attribute, but instead of an attribute definition object, write a function on the right-hand-side.
-Note that with the notable exception of the built-in `.save()` and `.destroy()` attribute methods, attribute methods are almost always _synchronous_.

-rick.isMarkried

-###### When to write a custom attribute method

-They are particularly useful for extracting some information out of a record

 ```js